7 Ways to Stop Grinding Your Teeth

 - Apply a heating pad or warm, wet towel to your jaw.

-- Drink herbal, non-caffeinated tea to warm up your mouth.
+- Drink herbal, caffeine-free tea to warm up your mouth.

 4. Massage Your Jaw Muscles

-Can you feel your jaw clenching up throughout the day when you are confronted with a stressful situation?
+Can you feel your jaw clenching up throughout the day when confronting a stressful situation?
 If so, relax your face and give your jaw muscles a massage.
 Rubbing will release the tension that has built up throughout the day.

 5. Become More Conscious of Your Clenching

 You may grind your teeth all day and not recognize it.
 Practice mindfulness several times a day to help you relax and let go of anxiety.
-You will start to notice certain situations or times of day when your teeth grinding gets more pronounced.
+You will start noticing specific situations or times of day when your teeth grinding gets more pronounced.
 When you recognize it occurring, stop it by dropping your jaw and letting it hang for a moment.
 Move it gently, then try to maintain a more relaxed jaw position.

 6. Stop Chewing Everything but Food